-1. Education Support Services

-Education Support Services are provided to assist individuals with mental health or substance use disorders who want to start or return to school or formal training with a goal of achieving skills necessary to obtain employment.
+1. Education Support Services Education Support Services are provided to assist individuals with mental health or substance use disorders who want to start or return to school, or formal training, with a goal of achieving skills necessary to obtain employment.
 Education Support Services may consist of general adult educational services such as applying for and attending community college, university, or other college-level courses.
 Services may also include classes, vocational training, and tutoring to receive a Test Assessing Secondary Completion (TASC) diploma, as well as support to the individual to participate in an apprenticeship program.

 This is a face-to-face service that is provided 1:1.
-Ideal setting is in the educational setting site but may be provided on site or off site.
+This service may be provided on- or offsite, however the ideal setting is at the program site.